About the Campaign

 The former headquarters of Pomona First Federal Savings and Loan

-Opened museum in new location with education area, ceramics studio, and store
+Opened museum in new location and Ceramics Studio Founded

 Opened Gallery A with first exhibition: